WingCH/Keysnap-Extractor/memory-bank/systemPatterns.md

 ## System Architecture
 - Single Python application, with both CLI and GUI entry points
-- GUI is based on tkinter, calling the core logic in extract_keyframes.py
+- GUI is based on PyQt5, calling the core logic in extract_keyframes.py
 - Video processing and image merging logic are centralized in extract_keyframes.py
 - Packaging process is based on py2app, with entry point defined in setup.py